gro-ove/actools-uijson/README.md

     You have to grant access to Assetto Corsa root folder.
 Overwise app won't be able to edit files, and it's its main purpose!
 To grand access you can run app as Administrator, but it's a worst way.
 Much better way is to change Security Properties of the folder.
 When app get access to game files and nothing else.
 * Error “Cannot get previews.
 Process exited.”
     If AC Showroom closes on launch, maybe there is a problem with the car.
 Open log file and check last lines.
+* Autoupdate doesn't work
+    Please check if app has access to his folder.
+If you drop carsmgr.exe into something like **C:\Program Files**, disable autoupdate at all (but I don't recommend it).

 #### Data Collection
 This feature allows to collect huge database with correct information (description, tags and etc.) about every car!
 All you have to do is open Settings, enable option “Upload some changes” (it's disabled by default because of privacy and stuff) and then some of your fixes will be uploaded on server!
 After that everybody will have access to clean, right and actual information!